aadcg/lisp-unit2/README.md

 have been inspired by [JUnit for Java][JUnit].

-Recently longtime users at Acceleration.net felt motivated to refactor significantly, trying to make some sweeping improvments
+Recently longtime users at Acceleration.net felt motivated to refactor significantly, attempting to make some broad improvements to the library while maintaining its benefits and workflow

 ### Features
 * Written in portable Common Lisp
 * Loadable with [ASDF] or [Quicklisp]
 * Simple to define and run tests
-* Redfine functions and macros without reloading tests - tests are recompiled before each run
+* Redfine functions and macros without reloading tests - tests are recompiled before each run and at definition time
+* Tests have source-location for going to definition
-* Test return values, printed output, macro expansions, and conditions
+* Supports testing: return values, printed output, macro expansions, and conditions.
+Special support for testing floating and rational point numbers
-* Store all test results in a database object that can be examined
+* Running a single test returns a test-result object.
+Running many tests returns a test-result-db
 * Tests grouped and accessed by name, tag, and package of test name
 * Signals for starting and completing test runs (both individually and as a group)